adithyaov/xclipsync/README.md

 retrieve the clipboard data from the remote screen only at paste time, which is what xclipsync does.

+## Dependencies

+The tool will need xclip and wish to run.
+Make sure they are installed before running.

 ## How do I use it?